gcgov/sipxecs-voicemail-transcription/README.md

 	2. Run command `chkconfig voicemailtranscription on` to make the transcription service start on bootup
 	3. Run command `sh /etc/init.d/voicemailtranscription start` to make the transcription service right now

+## Testing without running as service
+Follow instructions 1-6 of the manual install.
+Run command: `python3 vrmilter.py`.
+All output is dumpped to the terminal.
+If results are satisfactory, follow step 7 to run the milter as a service so that it is always transcribing voicemails.

 ## Logging
 All output of the voicemailtranscription service is logged to `/var/log/voicemailtranscription.log`.
 Once you have the milter running as a service, to verify the service is working or to watch for any errors, `tail -f /var/log/voicemailtranscription.log`